nickplaysjazz/nethack-companion/README.md

 ## TO DO
 Version 1.0:
 - Handle resizing window, or preventing window resizing.
 (This may be impossible with ncurses, need to look into this)
-- New menu accessed in lower middle-left: List of edible/inedible creatures (and add'l effects on eating)
 - Better price list handling (if list is too long, it just spills onto a second table.
 Can we make it the table double-column instead?).
 - New submenu in lower middle-right: Prayer timeout counter with % chance
 - Intrinsics improvements: add additional uncommon intrinsics in another menu (protection from shape changers, aggravate monsters, amphibiousness, conflict, food appraisal, hunger, jumping, unbreathing)